ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 -27
 ```

-Bash gives another result for shifting 58 to the left by three bits.
-We got 208 in this case.
-It happens because Bash always operates with eight-byte integers.
+Bash provides another result for shifting 58 to the left by three bits.
+It equals 208.
+It happens because Bash always operates eight-byte integers.

-The last type of bit shift is circular.
-You can rarely meet it when programming.
+The third bit shift type is circular.
+It is used in programming rarely.
 Therefore, most programming languages do not have built-in operators for circular shifts.

-In the cyclic shift, the discarded bits appear in the vacated place at the other side of the number.
+When doing the cyclic bit shift, you should append the discarded bits from one side of the number to another side.

-Here is an example of the circular shift of the number 58 to the right by three bits:
+Here is an example of the circular bit shift of the number 58 to the right by three bits:
 {line-numbers: false}
 ```
 0011 1010 >> 3 = 010 0011 1 = 0100 0111 = 71
 ```

-We have discarded bits 010 on the right side.
-Then they appeared on the left side of the result.
+You should discard bits 010 on the right side of the number.
+Then add them on the left side.

 {caption: "Exercise 3-11.
 Bit shifts", format: text, line-numbers: false}
 ```
-Perform arithmetic bit shifts of the following signed two-byte integers:
+Perform arithmetic bit shifts for the following signed two-byte integers:

 * 25649 >> 3
 * 25649 << 2